Skip to Content

 Bailey nocks on the door of Hobbit Hole at Hobbiton Movie Set in NZ

 “The Hobbit” was published in 1937 and “The Lord of the Rings” books were written between 1937 and 1942.
-However, the story of the Hobbiton movie set doesn’t start until 1998, when director Sir Peter Jackson was searching for a location to bring J.R.R.
+However, the story of the Hobbiton movie set didn’t start until 1998, when director Sir Peter Jackson was searching for a location to bring J.R.R.
 Tolkien’s beloved novels to life on the big screen.

 At the time, it was a working sheep farm owned by the Alexander family.
 Legend has it that the team knocked on the door to speak to the Alexanders, only to be told to come back later because they were watching a rugby match!